gnuradio/hugo-website/content/grcon/grcon21/submit.md

 a paper to the Technical Proceedings of GRCon21.
 You do not need to submit a paper to the Proceedings in order to present at GRCon.

-We request that papers are formatted according to this [LibreOffice Template](/grcon_format_libreoffice.odt) or [LaTeX class](/grcon.tar.gz).

 **Talks** are 30 minutes long, including 5 minutes reserved for audience questions.
 Each presentation should be a slide-deck that can be shared publicly (PDF) after the conference.
 Real-world results using GNU Radio and hardware will be favored over simulation-only work.

-Talks will be recorded and published on the GNU Radio YouTube channel after the conference.
+Talks will be live-streamed, as well as recorded and published on the GNU Radio YouTube channel after the conference.

 **Papers** can be submitted with or without a talk.
 Authors are encouraged to attend the conference, but it is not a requirement for paper acceptance.
 Detailed real-world results using GNU Radio are encouraged.

+We request that papers are formatted according to this [LibreOffice Template](/grcon_format_libreoffice.odt) or [LaTeX class](/grcon.tar.gz).

 **Workshops** are 1–4 hours long, and should have an educational or “How-To” approach, with a large hands on portion.
 If slides are used, they should be